CloudBees action: Check out a Git repository

 Usage examples

-The following basic example uses this action to check out a GitHub repository:
+The following example uses this action to check out a GitHub repository:

 The following example uses this action to check out a Bitbucket (cloud) or Bitbucket Data Center repository: